-First, regardless of how the accident happened, you should report the incident to Lyft or Uber through their app as soon as possible.
+For more than 60 years, the Scranton car accident attorneys at Munley Law Personal Injury Attorneys have obtained the maximum compensation for injured victims in all types of accidents, including car accidents.
+Regardless of how the accident happened, you should report the incident to Lyft or Uber through their app as soon as possible.
 Then, hire an expert Scranton ride share accident lawyer who can help you navigate building your case so you get the compensation you deserve.

-Determining Fault in Scranton Uber Accident Cases
+How is Fault Determined in Scranton Uber Accident Cases?

-Ride share companies that operate in Scranton, like Uber and Lyft, offer $1 million in liability insurance.
+Ride-share companies that operate in Scranton, like Uber and Lyft, offer $1 million in liability insurance.
 However, there are limitations to when this coverage applies and who will be covered.
 Liability may change depending on your unique circumstances.

 Your injuries will likely be covered by the company insurance policy.
 However, even if your ridesharing driver is at fault and on duty at the time of your accident, the ridesharing company may still fight the claim and try to deny liability.
 This is why it’s so important to have an experienced Scranton Uber or Lyft accident lawyer who will fight on your behalf.

 It’s also important to note that even if a Scranton Uber or Lyft driver does not have a passenger in the vehicle, they are still considered “on duty” from the time they accept a ride until they drop their passenger off.
 This includes the time they are “en route” to pick someone up.

-Causes of Rideshare Accidents in Scranton
+What are the Main Causes of Rideshare Accidents in Scranton?

 Uber and Lyft drivers in Scranton are vetted by driving history background checks.
 But, they are also prone to the same accident risks as anyone else on the road.
-However, there are some additional dangers that may affect Scranton ride share accidents and Uber and Lyft drivers specifically.
+However, there are some additional dangers that may affect Scranton rideshare accidents and Uber and Lyft drivers specifically.
 These include:

 - Drowsy driving.
 Scranton rideshare drivers often work multiple jobs, making them especially prone to driver fatigue.
 Drowsy driving has been shown to affect alertness and reaction time.
 The impact can be as much as driving while under the influence of alcohol.

 - Distracted driving.
 Ridesharing is, of course, based on smartphone apps.
-Drivers rely on smartphones for directions, for tracking their time on duty, and for arranging their next pick-up.
+Drivers rely on smartphones for directions, for tracking their time on duty, and for arranging their next pickup.
 This close tie to their ridesharing apps creates an environment ripe for driver distraction.

-Uber and Lyft driver standards and vehicle requirements
+Uber and Lyft Driver Standards and Vehicle Requirements

-Services like Uber and Lyft require their drivers meet certain standards.
+Services like Uber and Lyft require their drivers to meet certain standards.
 This is in order to help ensure the safety of the apps’ users, and avoid ride share accidents in Scranton.
 These standards include:

 - Meet the minimum age requirement.
 For Lyft, drivers must be at least 21 years of age; for Uber, drivers must meet or exceed the minimum age for the city in which they work